 Another great solution is this potty training guide.
-This guide breaks down the secrets to completely potty training any dog or puppy in less than a week.
+This guide breaks down the secrets to utterly potty training any dog or puppy in less than a week.

 With this guide, you will be able to leave your dog at home alone for hours without worrying about accidents.

-It is extremely easy to follow guide for any owner and dog.
+It is a highly easy-to-follow guide for any owner and dog.
 There is no need for any training equipment or even previous knowledge of dog training.

-If you follow the routine we explained above or make use of the potty training guide, your adult dog will have proper potty skills in no time.
+If you follow the routine we explained above or use the potty training guide; your adult dog will have proper potty skills in no time.